 Posts table filters

-filters option in Posts Table Pro allows you to display dropdown lists above the table which allow users to filter (i.e. search) the table by selecting an item from the list.
-This option is used to filter the posts in the table after the table has loaded.
+The Filters option in Posts Table Pro allows you to display dropdown lists above the table which allow users to filter (i.e. search) the table by selecting an item from the list.
+This option is used to filter the posts contents of the table after it has loaded.

-You can create search filters for the following columns:
+You can create filters for the following columns:

 You cannot show filters for custom fields.
 This is because custom fields are designed to store unique data, and you should use custom taxonomies for data that is used for organizing and grouping posts.
 You can easily create custom taxonomies using our free Easy Post Types and Fields plugin.

 How to add search filters

 Use the 'Filters' option in the table builder to select one of the following options:

 - Disabled - No filters will appear above the table.